CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

 {{< video "2019_Zimmermodell" >}}

-We finally moved into the CA dormitory in the new building in February 2023.
+The first residents finally moved into the new wooden building in February 2023.
 All our rooms are occupied and we have found great people to fill our self-managed dormitory with life.

-Therefore, no applications are possible at the moment.
-However, due to the usual fluctuation in the dormitory, we will be accepting applications at four dates per year and fill vacant places.
+No applications are possible at the moment.
+However, due to the usual fluctuation in the dormitory, we will be accepting applications at multiple dates per year and fill vacant places.

 We have answered to the most common questions in [our FAQ](/en/faq).
 If you have further questions you can write us at einziehen@collegiumacademicum.de.